Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Action-Packed Adventure at Jenny Lake

-We found there were lots of hiking trails for all skill levels.
+Once we disembarked, we found there were lots of hiking trails for all skill levels.
 Remember, you can shorten any trail by turning back at any point.
 We always recommended carrying snacks and have water with you.
 Hiking trails accessed by the boat shuttle are:

 • Cascade Canyon Trail – is a moderate 9.7 out and back trail with an elevation gain 1,128 ft.